zhvner/Post_Your_Opportunity_term_project/README.md

 - As a user, I want to be able to _**remove an opportunity from my system**_
 - As a user, I want to be able to _**edit opportunities available**_
 - As a user, I want to be able to _**filter out opportunities available according to my interests**_
+- As a user, I want to be able to _**save my opportunity list to file**_
+- As a user, I want to be able to _**be able to load my opportunity list from file**_
+- As a user, when I select the quit option from the application menu, I want to be reminded to save my opportunity list to file and have the option to do so or not.